blnkfinance/blnk/docs/metadata-webhooks.md

 - **Delivery guarantee** — the merge is authoritative once the API returns 200.
   Webhook delivery is best-effort: if Redis enqueue fails after commit, the notification is permanently dropped (logged and reported via `notification.NotifyError`).
-Treat the API as source of truth; poll when webhook delivery is required.
-A transactional outbox is the upgrade path for lossless notification.
+These events reduce polling for metadata changes but do not replace the API for critical workflows that require guaranteed notification.
+A transactional outbox is the upgrade path for lossless delivery.
+- **Search reindex** — transaction metadata updates reindex Typesense from a full row read (including `effective_date` and flags restored from `meta_data`).
+  `inflight_expiry_date` is not stored in Postgres today, so it cannot be restored on metadata-only reindex (same limitation as full DB reindex).